Learn How To Trade Options Like A Pro!

 So based on the IV you can choose your plan of action.

-Now the question comes to mind that how will we know that IV is high and now IV is low?
+Now the question comes to mind how will we know that IV is high and now IV is low?
 Don’t worry I will give you the answer in the next section.
 Read it carefully.

 How to find high IV Stocks?

-The best way to find high Implied volatility stocks is: compare implied volatility with the Annualised Volatility.
+The best way to find high Implied volatility stocks is: to compare implied volatility with Annualised Volatility.
 If Implied Volatility is below the Annualised Volatility that means IV is low.
 Similarly, if IV is higher than Annualised Volatility that means IV is high.
 So you can scan stocks based on the Annualised Volatility to find IV stocks.

 Implied Volatility Trading Strategies

 I hope till now you have understood what is IV and how you can use it for your trading decisions.
+Now I will tell what are the Implied volatility Trading strategies.

-Vega is the greek that tells you the behavior of strategy in terms of IV.
+Vega is the Greek that tells you the behaviour of strategy in terms of IV.
 If your strategy has a positive vega that means your strategy will give you money if IV increases in the future.
 Similarly, If vega is negative that means you will make money if IV falls.
 So follow the vega value to choose your strategy.
 Here I’m sharing two strategies based on the High/low IV.

-- If you think that IV (Implied Volatility ) is low and you are expecting that IV will increase in the future then go with a calendar spread.
+1. If you think that IV (Implied Volatility ) is low and you are expecting that IV will increase in the future then go with a calendar spread.

 I hope this article will help you to take a trade based on IV with more confidence now.
 Now, as you have reached here, I have a pro tip for you that I’m using every month to generate my monthly cheque.